When Workers Compensation Insurance Required In Michigan

 Who needs Michigan Workers Comp Insurance?

-Michigan corporation, may be required to carry Michigan Workers compensation even if they do not have employees.
+Michigan corporation, may need to carry Michigan Workers compensation even if they do not have employees.
 Click Get workers comp quote to fill out the information on the type of coverage you need.
 You must purchase a policy from a licensed Michigan agent and cannot buy directly from the facility.
+The Facility is not associated with Michigan Basic, which is the government-backed way to purchase Michigan homeowners insurance.